alphagov/government-service-design-manual/Working in an agile way/runningretrospectives.md

 ##Further reading
-The Agile Retrospective Wiki has some very useful resources, including <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Tips">tips for running a retrospective</a>, <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Plans">plans for different types of retrospectives</a> and <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Tools">individual exercises that can be used as part of a retrospective</a>.
+The Agile Retrospective Wiki has some very useful resources, including <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Tips" target="_blank">tips for running a retrospective</a>, <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Plans" target="_blank">plans for different types of retrospectives</a> and <a href="http://retrospectivewiki.org/index.php?title=Retrospective_Tools" target="_blank">individual exercises that can be used as part of a retrospective</a>.

-This is a very useful book <a href="http://pragprog.com/book/dlret/agile-retrospectives">Agile Retrospectives: Making Good Teams Great</a>.
+This is a very useful book <a href="http://pragprog.com/book/dlret/agile-retrospectives" target="_blank">Agile Retrospectives: Making Good Teams Great</a>.

-All photographs by <a href="https://twitter.com/psd">Paul Downey</a>.
+Redirector photo by <a href="">Pete Herlihy</a>.
+All other photographs by <a href="https://twitter.com/psd" target="_blank">Paul Downey</a>.